-In view of the fact that a student's whole course frequently is ruined by weakness in mathematics, a refresher course in this and possibly in one or two other subjects will be offered for two weeks before the date of College opening and applicants with less than 60% matriculation marks in these subjects will be required to attend.
-In border-line cases, or instances in which circumstances make this requirement impossible of fulfilment, the final decision as to eligibility for entrance shall rest with the Standards Committee of the Faculty.
+In view of the fact that a student's whole course frequently is ruined by weakness in Mathematics, a refresher course in this subject will be offered for two weeks before the date of the College opening and applicants with less than 60 per cent in junior matriculation will be required to attend.
+In borderline cases, or instances in which circumstances make this requirement impossible of fulfillment, the final decision as to eligibility for entrance shall rest with the Standards Committee of the Faculty.